 Fun Fact: These longer windows are supposed to be for the Captain’s Quarters.
 However, we don’t see these longer windows on screen as the production redressed the crew quarters set for many different crew members.
 Just for fun, I changed the order of these windows from the instructions:

-And, as I have done before, I used pieces of black electrical tape here to seal off the Dark Windows and reduce light leak:
+And, as I have done before, I used pieces of black electrical tape behind the Escape Pod Covers and Dark Windows to reduce light leak:

 Fitting a Light and Securing the Windows

 Take one of the Deck Panel Light cables and gently bend the two LEDs on the end so they are 90° from the cable.

 I did not do this just yet as I have found it is better to bend the LED leads *after* they are installed.